tginator/TownRailwaySystemSimulator/README.md

 - Command-line execution for simulation control

 ## How to Run
-Ensure you have Java installed.
+Ensure you have Java and gradle installed.
 From the project root directory:

 ```bash
 ./gradlew run